DIY Kit - Installing Rechargeable Battery

 If your DIY kit comes with rechargeable battery powering scheme, you should find one of these modules included.
 It is a standard circuit utilizing TP4056, with DW-01P and 8205A dual mosfet for over-current protection.

 You need one more wire

 Althought the charging module has its own USB micro connector, you may want to wire it in such a way that Gecho is charged via the on-board mini USB connector instead.
 In order to do this, you need to take the 5V voltage from somewhere.
-The good point is the L2 element, which is a ferrite bead (which filters unwanted high frequencies on the USB power line).
+The good point is the L2 element, a ferrite bead (which filters unwanted high frequencies on the USB power line).
 It does not really matter which end of L2 you solder the wire to.
 Ideally it should be the end farther from the edge of the board, but if the other end is easier to access, then it is fine too.